NickyLiu91/immersive-assessment-react-frontend-alternate/README.md

 **Please implement the following user stories:**
 - As a user, you should be able to see a table of transactions.
 - As a user, you should be able to enter text into an input field and dynamically filter the list of transactions by either description or category as you type.
+- As a user, you should be able to click on the Title of a column and sort by either posted at, description, category or amount

 ![example project](https://s3-us-west-2.amazonaws.com/curriculum-content/immersive_assessments/react-challenge.gif)